tdep-developers/tdep/README.md

 ===

 Briefly summarized, the package provides all the tools you need to build accurate model Hamiltonians for finite temperature lattice dynamics from first principles.
-TDEP includes several programs which we briefly introduce here.
-More details can be found in the [online documentation](https://tdep-developers.github.io/tdep/).
+TDEP includes several programs for different tasks:

 - `generate_structure`: Generate supercells of target size, with options to make them as cubic as possible to maximize the real-space cutoff for the force constants.